rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 You can rest assured that we are investing significant resources to ensure a smooth migration for all customers.

-Rackspace is closing DFW1, because DFW1 has been operational for 12 years and is Rackspace’s oldest running data center.
+Because DFW1 has been operational for 12 years and is Rackspace’s oldest running data center, Rackspace is closing DFW1.
 Rackspace has made the decision to consolidate all DFW1 and DFW3 customers into its newest data center in the Dallas area, DFW3.

 #### Will service be interrupted?